PX4/PX4-user_guide/en/sensor/thunderfly_tachometer.md

 * [PCF8583_MAGNET](../advanced_config/parameter_reference.md#PCF8583_MAGNET) — Number of pulses per revolution e.g. number of magnets at a rotor disc.

 :::note
-The parameters in QGC appear after the first start of the driver and subsequent restart of QGC.
-If still, the configuration parameters is not available in [*QGroundControl*](../qgc/#setting-parameters) then you should check if [the driver](../peripherals/serial_configuration.md#parameter_not_in_firmware)  is added to the firmware:
+The parameters above appear in QGC after the driver/PX4 are restarted.

+If the configuration parameters are not available after restart then you should check that the driver has started.
+It may be that the [driver is not present in the firmware](../peripherals/serial_configuration.md#configuration-parameter-missing-from-qgroundcontrol), in which case it must be added to the board configuration:
 ```
 drivers/rpm/pcf8583
 ```